talhaahussain/advection-simulation/README.md

 ### Prerequisites

-The following instructions assume that you are trying to run the program and view the results with a Linux machine, with gcc, OpenMP, gnuplot.
+The following instructions assume that you are trying to run the program and view the results with a Linux machine, with `gcc`, `openmp`, `gnuplot`.

 ### Usage